Yonle/go-relayer/README.md

-# toy: gwproxy
+# go-relayer

-a random toy.

-could be useful.
+a simple IP relayer.

 100% only using stdlib. concurrency is achieved via goroutine.

 ```
-Usage of ./gwproxy:
+Usage of ./go-relayer:
   -bind string
     	Dial to upstream with specified local IP address (Bind)
   -clientbuffersize int